Definition and Description

-Benzodiazepines are one of the most widely prescribed medication in the U.S. Benzodiazepines use chemicals to keep the brain in a tranquil state by slowing down the central nervous system.
-They are used to treat anxiety disorders, insomnia, seizures, and panic attacks.
-They can also be used as a skeletal muscle relaxant and to treat some kinds of tremors.
+Benzodiazepines are one of the most widely prescribed medications in the U.S. They use chemicals to keep the brain in a tranquil state by slowing down the central nervous system.
+The drug treats anxiety disorders, insomnia, seizures, and panic attacks.
+They are also used as a skeletal muscle relaxant and to treat some kinds of tremors.

 What does it look like and how is it taken?

 Benzodiazepines are prescription pills that come in a variety of shapes and sizes.
 They are almost always taken orally, but there are some that physicians deliver by injection.
 Abusers either take it orally or crush it up and snort it.